kotlin-orm/ktorm/hexo-docs/source/en/spring-support.md

 We can see it's `currentTransaction` property always returns null, and it's `newTransaction` function always throws an exception.
 So we cannot open transactions with it, the only thing we can do is to obtain a connection via `newConnection` function when needed.
 This function creates a proxied `Connection` instance via [TransactionAwareDataSourceProxy](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/datasource/TransactionAwareDataSourceProxy.html), that's how the transaction delegation works.

-> Note: we cannot use [useTransaction](./transaction-management.html#useTransaction-function) function anymore if the Spring support is enabled, please use Spring's `@Transactional` annotation instead, Otherwise, an exception will be throw: java.lang.UnsupportedOperationException: Transaction is managed by Spring, please use Spring's @Transactional annotation instead.
+> Note: we cannot use [useTransaction](./transaction-management.html#useTransaction-function) function anymore if the Spring support is enabled, please use Spring's `@Transactional` annotation instead, Otherwise, an exception will be thrown: java.lang.UnsupportedOperationException: Transaction is managed by Spring, please use Spring's @Transactional annotation instead.

 ## Exception Translation

 Besides of transaction management, Spring JDBC also provides a feature of exception translation, which can convert any `SQLException` thrown by JDBC to [DataAccessException](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/dao/DataAccessException.html) and rethrow it.
 There are two benefits:

 - **Unchecked exceptions:** `SQLException` is checked, it forces Java users to catch and rethrow them anywhere, even if it's useless.
 Spring JDBC converts them to unchecked `RuntimeException` to solve this problem, which is helpful to Java users to make their code clean.
 However, for Kotlin users, this is not so significant.
 - **Unified exception system of data access layer:** in JDBC, different drivers throw different types of exceptions, they are all subclasses of `SQLException`, but the exception system is too complex and ambiguity.
-Spring JDBC difines a system of clear and simple exception types, which can help us to exactlly handle our interested exceptions and hide the deferences among many database drivers.
+Spring JDBC defines a system of clear and simple exception types, which can help us to exactly handle our exceptions interested and hide the deferences among many database drivers.

 `Database` instances created by `Database.connectWithSpringSupport` enable the feature of exception translation by default, so we can write code like this: